DataDog/integrations-extras/botprise/README.md

 ## Setup

 To use the Botprise-Datadog integration, you must be a customer of Botprise.
-For more information about Botprise, visit us at [https://www.botprise.com/][10].
+For more information about Botprise, see [https://www.botprise.com/][10].

 ### Installation